Orange Collective

 What we're watching

-• Cloud revenue ramp — paid conversion of the OSS base, enterprise SKUs, fleet management features.
+• Cloud revenue ramp — paid conversion of the OSS base, the 0.8.0 inference gateway's usage-based pricing, enterprise SKUs, and fleet management.

 References